giampaolo/psutil/docs/faq.rst

 What is ZombieProcess?
 ^^^^^^^^^^^^^^^^^^^^^^^

-:exc:`ZombieProcess` is a subclass of :exc:`NoSuchProcess` that is raised on UNIX when a process has terminated but has not yet been reaped by its parent.
-The process has finished executing but its entry remains in the process table until the parent calls ``wait()`` (or the parent itself exits).
+:exc:`ZombieProcess` is a subclass of :exc:`NoSuchProcess` raised on UNIX for a :term:`zombie process`.

 **What you can and cannot do with a zombie:**